Co-Separating Sounds of Visual Objects: Approach

 \subsection{Co-Separation Framework}

 Next we present our \textsc{Co-Separation} training framework and our network architecture to perform separation.

 \paragraph{Object Detection} Firstly, we train an object detector for a vocabulary of $C$ objects.
 In general, this detector should cover any potential sound-making object categories that may appear in training videos.
 Our implementation uses the Faster R-CNN~\cite{ren2015faster} object detector with a ResNet-101~\cite{he2016deep} backbone trained with Open Images~\cite{OpenImages2}.
-For each unlabeled training video, we use the pre-trained object detector to find objects in all video frames.
+For each unlabeled training video, we use the pre-trained object detector to automatically\footnote{No manual object annotations are used for co-separation train-/testing.} find objects in all video frames.
 Then, we gather all object detections across frames to obtain a video-level pool of objects.
 See Supp. for details.

-\paragraph{Audio-Visual Separator} We use the localized object regions to guide the source separation process.
+\paragraph{Audio-Visual Separator} We use the detected object regions to guide the source separation process.
 Fig.~\ref{fig:network1} illustrates our audio-visual separator network that performs audio-visual feature aggregation and source separation.
 A related design for multi-modal feature fusion is also used in~\cite{gao2019visualsound,morgadoNIPS18,owens2018audio} for audio spatialization and separation.
 However, unlike those models, our separator network combines the visual features of a localized object region and the audio features of the mixed audio to predict a magnitude spectrogram mask for source separation.

 The network takes a detected object region and the mixed audio signal as input, and separates the portion of the sound responsible for the object.
 We use a ResNet-18 network to extract visual features after the $4^{th}$ ResNet block with size $(H/32) \times (W/32) \times D$, where $H,~W,~D$ denote the frame and channel dimensions.
 We then pass the visual feature through a $1 \times 1$ convolution layer to reduce the channel dimension, and use a fully-connected layer to obtain an aggregated visual feature vector.